TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### General

 * Optimise runtime code using esbuild (see node-build.mjs).
 Reduce runtime dependencies by bundling and move deps to dev deps.
 * Allow client id to be set externally.
-Add Editor option to turn on client id and/or client IP address in standard msgs not just control msgs.
 * ?
 Add client identifier chooser to cache node - allowing use of different msg props to identify a specific client
 * Change cache & main nodes to use client id rather than socket id where available.
 Since that is less likely to change.